thegithubs/vue-emoji-editor/README.md

 This component is based on HTML5 contenteditable and vue, which can insert emoji, pictures, etc
-Please implement the emoji list and picture upload logic by yourself Use this.$refs.
-Emojis.
-AddEmoji (SRC) to display in the component after adding emoji or uploading
+Please implement the emoji list and picture upload logic by yourself Use this.$refs.emoji.addEmoji(src) to display in the component after adding emoji or uploading
 ```